TheOsceola - Takeaways, notes from FSU's win over Va. Tech

 FSU (5-0, 3-0 ACC) scored 22 points in the first quarter, the most in any quarter this season.
 It was also the most points in a first quarter since FSU’s rout of Duke in December 2020.

-Johnny Wilson had two touchdown receptions (7 and then 18) in the first quarter, his first of the season.
+Jordan Travis also connected with Johnny Wilson on two touchdown passes (7 and then 18) in the first quarter, his first of the season.
 But Wilson also left the game after he was sandwiched by two defenders following a third-quarter catch.

 FSU stays unbeaten but a deeply flawed effort